 The nonchalance sends James into a spiral of shitcunnery, he begins handing out his business card to everyone at the table.
 “Yeh never lost a case (never done a case) so give me a buzz if you need any help, and I’ll pencil you in”.

 Jesus mate, this isn’t a Linkedin funded corporate circle jerk.
-Your business card is about as impressive as Shorten’s flaccid penis on election night.
+Your business card is about as impressive as the payload from a dehydrated hangover-wank on a mate’s couch.

 He turns to his date, “let’s get out of here, have you ever been to Subiaco?
 I have a townhouse, I can show you my ties”.
 She instantly dries up like the landscape in a World Vision ad.